Human-Augment-Analytics/Higher-Ed/Personal Folders/KaileyCozart/Fall 2024/DLC Week 8/Kailey_Quesada_DLC_and_ICE_from_the_beginning.md

 deeplabcut.train_network(config_path, shuffle=1, trainingsetindex=0,)
 '''
 (7) In the ssh terminal, use the following: sbatch dlc_training.sbatch .
 Error logs can be read in the top-level folder of your username.
+(8) To choose a certain GPU to avoid out of memory issues, go to bash:
+'''
+scontrol show nodes
+'''
+Then add the desired GPU to your sbatch file using the following line:
+'''
+#SBATCH --gres=gpu:a10:1              # Request 1 NVIDIA A10 GPU
+'''

 ## Training for an extended period
 (1) Once you're convinced that the model can be trained properly, there are options for running the training to completion: using interactive VS Code or terminal session or a batch job.